CtrlHoltDel/Kingfisher-API/README.md

 A REST API created using [Node](https://nodejs.org/en/) and [express.js](https://expressjs.com/).
 Using [PSQL](https://www.postgresql.org/) for data persistance and jsonwebtokens and [bcrypt](https://bcrypt.online/) to handle user authorisation.
 Uses Socket.io to give connected clients instant feedback.

-Uses websockets with Socket.io to give instance updates and feedback across multiple clients and keep track of how long users are logged into the application.
+Uses websockets with Socket.io to give instant updates and feedback across multiple clients and gives real time feedback in the admin panel of users actions.

 ## Description